I mentioned the splendid Li Jin 李金 briefly in my book (p.20):

 In recent years, while staying with Li Manshan and following him round funerals, I make occasional visits back to the town for a shower and a nice quiet informal meal with Li Jin.
 Since his retirement, though not in great health, he has returned to his beloved errentai, taking place in regular amateur meetings.

 He is affable and generous with everyone, and accepts people (even me) as he finds them—embodying the noble virtues that the system often trampled on.
-He always believed in humanity, social justice, and the aims of the Party.
+He has always believed in humanity, social justice, and the aims of the Party.

 * * *